varunsh-coder/dassana/docs-root/docs/guides/workflow-authoring/execution.md

 }
 ```

-and wait for the function to finish and then invoke `AweLotAction` with input
+and wait for the function to finish and then invoke `AweLotAction` with the input:

 ```json
 {